thoughtco/statamic-ab-tester/README.md

 # A/B Tester

+A Statamic addon that allows you to setup and run A/B testing on your sites.

 ## Commercial addon

 This addon is paid software.
 You may use it for free during development, but you must purchase a license from the Statamic Marketplace before deploying to production.